kitsos-net/kitsos-ca/README.md

 # kitsos-ca
-Here you will find the Root CA and all Intermediate CAsfor Kitsos PKI.
+Here you will find the Root CA and all Intermediate CAs for Kitsos PKI.